jsfakianos/GPU_status/README.md

-Also, the script controls the fan that you might want to adjust to your own likings, but I found the settings here to allow quiet operation in most normal GPU operations (gaming, movie watching, graphics work, etc..), but cranks up like a Harley when training a new dataset.
+Also, the script controls the fan that you might want to adjust to your own likings, but I found the settings here to allow quiet operation in most normal GPU operations (gaming, movie watching, graphics work, etc..), but cranks up like a Harley when training on a new dataset.